-For Proposal No. 1, the election of directors, the three nominees receiving the most "For" votes cast by the holders of shares present or represented by proxy and entitled to vote on the election of directors will be elected.
+For Proposal No. 1, the election of directors, the two nominees receiving the most "For" votes cast by the holders of shares present or represented by proxy and entitled to vote on the election of directors will be elected.
+Proposal No. 1 is "non-routine" under NYSE rules so your broker or nominee may not vote your shares on Proposal No. 1 if it has not received voting instructions from you.
 Only votes "For" will affect the outcome.
-Abstentions and broker non-votes will have no effect.
+Withheld and broker non-votes will have no effect on the vote total.

-To be approved, Proposal No. 2, the ratification of the selection of Ernst & Young, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022, must receive "For" votes from the holders of a majority of shares present or represented by proxy and entitled to vote on the matter.
+To be approved, Proposal No. 2, the ratification of the selection of Ernst & Young, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023, must receive "For" votes from the holders of a majority of shares present virtually or represented by proxy and entitled to vote on the matter.
 If you mark your proxy to "Abstain," it will have the same effect as an "Against" vote.
 This proposal is a matter on which a broker, bank or other agent or nominee has discretionary voting authority, and thus, we do not expect any broker non-votes with respect to Proposal 2.

-Proposal No. 3, the advisory vote on the compensation of our named executive officers, will be considered to be approved if it receives "For" votes from the holders of a majority of shares present or represented by proxy and entitled to vote on the matter.
+Proposal No. 3, the advisory vote on the compensation of our named executive officers, will be considered to be approved if it receives "For" votes from the holders of a majority of shares present virtually or represented by proxy and entitled to vote on the matter.
 If you mark your proxy to "Abstain," it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect.
+Proposal No. 3 is "non-routine" under NYSE rules so your broker or nominee may not vote your shares on Proposal No. 3 if it has not received voting instructions from you and broker non-votes will have no effect on the vote total.